parthsahay24/parthsahay24/README.md

 ### 🌟 "First, solve the problem.
 Then, write the code." – John Johnson

-### 🎵 "Music is the language of code in harmony." – Parth Sahay
+### 🎵 "Music is a hobby, not gonna make it my job.
+It's a life force" – Parth Sahay

 <br>